SocketDotTech/socket-DL/scripts/deploy/DEPLOY.md

 This script:

 - registers all the switchboards deployed on socket for all the siblings and updates the capacitor and decapacitor addresses in deployments JSON.
-- updates the gas limits wherever necessary
+- updates the msg value min/max thresholds in ExecutionManager
+- updates transmitManager and executionManager address in socket
 - updates the remote switchboard addresses for native switchboards

 ### Connect